terkalma/sails-chess/README.md

-## Simple chessboard app
+# Simple chessboard app

+### Helpful tool for remote collaborative position analysis.
+* Ability to setup positions using FEN after which everybody involved can freely modify it.
-# Changes made by one client seamlessly propagate to all active clients.
+* Changes made by one client seamlessly propagate to all active clients.

 Built using [Sails](http://sailsjs.org) and [Chessboard.js](http://chessboardjs.com/)